open-contracting-extensions/ocds_submissionTerms_extension/README.md

 ### 2023-06-07

-* Define "electronic catalog" for the `electronicCataloguePolicy` field.
+* Define "electronic catalog" for the `electronicCatalogPolicy` field.

 ### 2023-05-22